 This project will explore how a community articulates its perspectives on social justice and equality with regard to climate resilience.
 It will consider how interdisciplinary creativity can be researched and applied to activate community climate resilience, as well as how a community can create, own and embed creative outcomes for resilience.
 It will develop means to best transfer these methods to policy-makers for wider implementation.

-- Pageant performances in two areas in northern Manchester (Miles Platting and Newton Heath)
+- Pageant performances in two areas in northern Manchester (Miles Platting and Newton Heath) – see pageant film of St George’s Day Parade, A Green and Pleasant Land

 - A learning and performance pack for schools